Senator Marco Rubio Introduces Bill To Make Daylight Saving Time Permanent Year-Round

 If Florida Senator Marco Rubio has his way, Americans will have more sunlight in the evening hours year-round.

 Rubio has introduced a bill that would make Daylight Saving Time permanent, with an entire year of clocks moved forward one hour.
-As the Orlando Sentinel reported, the bill was introduced to the U.S. Senate this week, just days before Americans move the clocks forward one hour on Sunday at 2 a.m.
+As the Orlando Sentinel reported, the bill was introduced to the U.S. Senate this week, just days before Americans move their clocks forward one hour on Sunday at 2 a.m.
 A companion bill was filed in the U.S. House of Representatives by Republican Vern Buchanan from Florida.

-In introducing the bill, Rubio noted that Florida had already moved to make Daylight Saving Time permanently in the state and made reference to the the health and safety benefits, including fewer car crashes by aligning daylight hours to the most common commuting times.
+In introducing the bill, Rubio noted that Florida had already moved to make Daylight Saving Time permanent in the state and made reference to the health and safety benefits, including fewer car crashes by aligning daylight hours to the most common commuting times.

 “Studies have shown many benefits of a year-round Daylight Saving Time, which is why Florida’s Legislature overwhelmingly voted to make it permanent last year,” Rubio said in a statement.
 “Reflecting the will of the state of Florida, I’m proud to reintroduce this bill to make Daylight Saving Time permanent nationally.”